 Appointments marked as cancelled appear in the list of the patient's appointments.

-📌 Note: marking an appointment as cancelled is not the same as deleting an appointment.
-See Cancelling appointments for more information.
+📌 Note: Marking an appointment as cancelled is not the same as deleting an appointment.
+For more information, see Cancelling appointments.

 The appointment that the patient requested via e-booking was not accepted.